grasp-algorithm/approximative-query-processing/README.md

 ## Approximative Query Processing

-This module is responsible for the query translation from queries in the original graph to queries in the summary graph and approximate the evaluation of queries
+This module is responsible for translating the queries on the original graph to queries on the graph summary and provide an approximate answer to the input queries.

 # Getting Started